How Nike’s Direct-to-Consumer Strategy Transformed Its Business Model

 • Foster Community: Engage with your audience beyond transactions.

-• Strategic Diversification: Expand your offerings based on customer insights.
+• Strategic Diversification: Expand thoughtfully based on customer insights.

 • Innovate Continuously: Stay agile and open to new opportunities and partnerships.